React ⚡️

 adapters/

 : the classes in charge of making network and/or async tasks.
-We usually create one file per API resource. -
+One file per API resource is usually created. -

 components/